ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   the size of the Message is larger than the buffers available for a single message;
-* the underlying Protocol Stack does not support message boundary preservation, and the deframer (see {{receive-framing}}) cannot determine the end of the message using the buffer space it has available; or
+* the underlying Protocol Stack does not support message boundary preservation, and the Message Framer (see {{receive-framing}}) cannot determine the end of the message using the buffer space it has available; or
-* the underlying Protocol Stack does not support message boundary preservation, and no deframer was supplied by the application
+* the underlying Protocol Stack does not support message boundary preservation, and no Message Framer was supplied by the application

-Note that in the absence of message boundary preservation or deframing, all bytes received on the Connection will be represented as one large message of indeterminate length.
+Note that in the absence of message boundary preservation or a Message Framer, all bytes received on the Connection will be represented as one large Message of indeterminate length.

 ### ReceiveError